 A distaff, beyond its practical use for holding fibers before spinning, carries deep historical significance as a symbol of power, survival, and family care.
 In this installation, I create human-scale distaffs that represent the resilience of individuals and families.

 This piece suggests a dialogue among three figures, with the viewer as the fourth participant.
 I celebrate the everyday beauty of domestic objects and use symbolism to highlight women's strength.
-The repetitive acts of care I perform as a mother reflect my belief that these contribute to nurturing strong individuals and creating a supportive environment, which I view as my most significant work.
+The repetitive acts of care I perform as a mother reflect my belief that they nurture strong individuals and create a supportive environment, which I view as my most significant work.

 Basswood, thread, wax, 2004